Nell Gwynn Featured

 13 February – Andrew Bell in the Daily Info

-13 February – Alex Wood in Sardines
+13 February – Alex Wood (Sardines no longer available)

 14 February – Lance Bassett